pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-28-typescript-interface-vs-type.md

 ---
 title: "TypeScript interface vs. type"
-description: "Should it be an interface or a type alias?
+summary: "Should it be an interface or a type alias?
 This is a question asked a lot by newcomers.
 Let me clarify the difference."
 photo: 2019-05-28.jpg
 ---